-- « 11 tips for booking cheap flights in Indonesia »
+- « 10 tips for doing Dubai on the cheap »

 Beauty where 'there's nothing to see'

 Yomiuri Shimbun/Asia News Network | Sun, Feb 2 2014

 USHIKU, Ibaraki - “There’s nothing to see here” was the typical response I got when I told a local I’d come for sightseeing.

 And they were right.
 For visitors, the Ushiku Daibutsu Buddha statue silhouetted against the sky east of the city on a gentle hill is the sole attraction.
 There’s almost nothing else to see in Ushiku.

 Yet the 120-meter statue, completed in 1993 after a decade of construction, is the tallest bronze statue in the world.

 Its magnificence was overwhelming, though the winter landscape was stark, the 20,000-square-meter flower garden beneath the statue empty of blooms.
 The only other activity was a performing monkey doing acrobatics.
 I felt wistful, nostalgic.

 Next I headed to Chateau Kamiya in the heart of the city, home to the magnificent brick remains of Japan’s first true winery, founded in 1903.
 Alas, I could not go inside, as the Chateau is still undergoing repairs from damage sustained in the Great East Japan Earthquake.